jindalabhinav/machine-learning/parking-lot/README.md

 URI (identifier) is the whole thing

-http://google.com - this whole thing is URI, includes the protocol and the domain.
+http://google.com - this whole thing is URI, including the protocol and the domain.

 If we remove the protocol from the URI, we're left with a URL (locator).